adamlui/js-utils/minify.js/README.md

 ## 💖 Support

-Please consider [giving a GitHub ⭐](https://github.com/adamlui/js-utils) if this helped you!
+Please consider [giving a GitHub ⭐](https://github.com/adamlui/js-utils) or [funding](https://github.com/sponsors/adamlui) this project if it helped you!
 <br><br>

 ## 🏛️ MIT License